Today It’s time to kick-off with the “Latte Art” section. I start with a question.

 It sounds and looks easy but it’s not.
 It takes many weeks to start pouring decent pattern and it takes months to become able to draw with the ideal micro foam texture.
 And even after years you can still upgrade your skills.

 It’s the trickiest thing to manage for a beginner barista; it’s frustrating and it requires dedication and a lot of patience as well.
 There are plenty of classes out there showing us different techniques of how to pour properly and there are also books to read all about it, but the only way to master it is to keep practicing.

 Now let’s go back to the question.
 Does latte art really matter?
 This is a crucial point and it was like that for me as well.
 When starting as a barista there are no other things that can get your attention better than a skilled barista drawing an amazing pattern.
 Because we all know, first impression count for a lot.

-The risk is exactly that, focussing in latte art and forget that there is a whole world with different aspects to deal with.
+The risk is exactly that, focusing in latte art and forget that there is a whole world with different aspects to deal with.
 When you start getting seriously about coffee, you understand that consistency is the key for every kind of things you do behind a bar.
-You realise that achieve consistency in pulling shots is the priority, dial-in new recipes, understand how the coffee machine and the grinder works.
+You realize that achieve consistency in pulling shots is the priority, dial-in new recipes, understand how the coffee machine and the grinder works.